Of course, no one but Alice Munro can write like Alice Munro. That is my disclaimer on each of my sporadic series of ‘How To Write Like…’ posts.

 Alice Munro on CBC

 Munro explores juxtaposed worlds in her fiction…she uses her characters to probe the relationships between psychological spaces and the outside world.
 Her female characters all have a fine double awareness of community values and of what else goes on outside those limits.
 They are fascinated by dark holes and unscripted spaces with their scandalous discreditable stories of transgression and desire.
-The romantic fantasies, the glimpses of interior lives and the rumors and gossip these engender are part of this recognition of other worlds.
+The romantic fantasies, the glimpses of interior lives and the rumours and gossip these engender are part of this recognition of other worlds.

 The London Literary Salon